Miller-Kyle/chef-gpt/README.md

 azd up
 ```

-## Model Instructions and Safety Parameters

-The model's instructions are stored in [gpt-instructions-safety](./model-instruction/gpt-instructions-safety.md).
-A Powershell script is provided to easily turn the markdown into a string that can be passed as the model's system message.
-The safety parameters are adapted from the sample safety instructions in Azure AI Studio, they are not complete and should not be assumed correct.

 ## Additional azd commands

 The workspace is brought online using the Azure Developer CLI.
 Additionally, Visual Studio tasks can be used.